 Samaritan House will operate at this temporary location until we move again to a new and permanent purpose-built home at 702 Nicol St. with more supportive units and improved safety systems.
 The property was purchased by BC Housing earlier in 2020 along with 355 Nicol St as part of the announced housing strategy developed between the Province and the City of Nanaimo.
 The move is planned for the fall of 2021.
 Ground breaking on the new property occurred on 07 April 2021, and construction is expected to begin within weeks of the groundbreaking.

 While housed at 285 Prideaux Place 35 beds will be available:

 The Samaritan House team continues to be dedicated to creating a safe, warm, welcoming environment and to providing emotional support and empathy at an extremely vulnerable time.
 The program has integrated components including crisis services to women who need shelter and support, transitional housing at Mary’s Place, supportive housing at Martha’s Place and rent subsidies.
 While housed at Prideaux Place, ERC beds will also be offered to men who are medically vulnerable.

-- Low Barrier Access: Neither sobriety nor mental health stability are required to receive services.
-Clients are generally only restricted from access if they become violent or abusive.
-Clients experiencing a mental health crisis are referred to the hospital or an Island Health outreach team.
+Samaritan House services are low barrier, which means that neither sobriety nor mental health stability are required to receive services.
+Clients are generally only restricted if they become violent or abusive.
+Clients experiencing a mental health crisis beyond the capacity of the program are referred to the hospital or an Island Health outreach team.

-- Professional Support: On-site case management, referrals to community resources and programs.
-Shelter staff work with health authority outreach workers and nurses to encourage clients to recover from physical, emotional, and psychological setbacks.
+ICCS workers provide on-site case management and referrals to community resources and programs.
+Staff work with health authority outreach workers and nurses to encourage clients to recover from physical, emotional, and psychological setbacks.